 It is intended that Project A covers the planning, preparing and completing some initial work on the project.
-The report will be marked as "satisfactory" by the supervisor if the report demonstrates the following: (i) gathering, understanding and prioritising relevant technical background about the project, literature review and the problem statement; (ii) project deliverables (detailed proposed solution or design, work plan with specific tasks for realising this solution, and which tasks completed to date) and their quality (degree of challenges involved, level of intellectual contribution); and (iii) good presentation.
+To measure these achievements through the report and seminar, the marking breakdowns are: (i) 65% on gathering, understanding and prioritising relevant technical background about the project, literature review and the problem statement; (ii) 25% on project deliverables (detailed proposed solution or design, work plan with specific tasks for realizing this solution, and which tasks completed to date) and their quality (degree of challenges involved, level of intellectual contribution); and (iii) 10% on the presentation.